 "The only way to go fast, is to go well," says Robert C. Martin, one of the most renowned software engineers.
 Developing is similar to cooking.
 We won't have the scrambled eggs faster if we increase the fire; instead, we'll have burned eggs.
 It's also true in the realm of software.
 Developers state "no" since they should set appropriate expectations.

 How can businesspeople anticipate a coding disaster?
-Is it feasible to have any automatic clean code measures?
-Of course, static code analysis tools like SonarQube provide various metrics, including cognitive complexity.
-Naturally, excellent results don't guarantee clean code, but bad ones will show with certainty that something went wrong.
+Is it feasible to measure code quality automatically?
+Of course, code quality tools like static analyzer SonarQube provide various quantitative code quality metrics and qualitative code quality metrics, including code complexity.
+Naturally, excellent results in automated tools don't guarantee high-quality code, but bad ones will show with certainty that something went wrong.

 The first type of metrics are bugs, vulnerabilities, and code smells.
-It's better to identify vulnerabilities and security hotspots immediately, but hopefully, most will be false positives.
+It's better to identify security vulnerabilities and security immediately, but hopefully, most will be false positives.
 Another thing is bugs and code smells.
-We should rarely try to repair them immediately; the ideal approach is concentrating on the new code.
-According to the Boy Scout slogan, the objective is to leave the code in better condition than you found it: "always leave a spot cleaner than you found it."
-It will help you refactor code step by step, paying more attention to parts of code that are frequently updated.
+We should rarely try to repair them immediately; the ideal approach is concentrating on the new code quality.
+According to the Boy Scout slogan, the objective is to leave the code quality in better condition than you found it: "always leave a spot cleaner than you found it."
+It will help you in refactoring legacy code step by step, paying more attention to parts of inefficient code that are frequently updated.

 The standard rule of thumb is that the number of problems should not increase.